WebberZone/contextual-related-posts/readme.txt

 == Upgrade Notice ==

-= 2.9.2 =
+= 2.9.4 =
-Bug fix release.
+Bug fix and minor security release.
 Check the Changelog for more details or view the release post on https://webberzone.com